 Prepare yourself, the teeth are coming in.
 Often an uncomfortable milestone for all parties involved, teething can be as unpredictable as a chatty toddler in a checkout line.
 While you can expect a full set of chompers by age three, baby teeth erupt at different times and present with varied symptoms.
 We put together some helpful tips, tools, and solutions to help prepare you for this temperamental stage in your little’s life.

 It varies, but baby teeth typically first erupt right around the time you’ve managed to get your tot to sleep, between 4-6 months.
 Some early teethers start at 2-3 months while others won’t get their first tooth until the end of their first year.
 That said, babies can experience teething symptoms before teeth begin to show.
+Check out The American Dental Association's eruption chart for more info on teething timelines.

 Something to chew on: When it comes to teething, the apple doesn’t fall too far from the tree — many doctors tie teething timelines to family history.